CamDavidsonPilon/Python-Numerics/README.md

 ========================================

 ###Damerau-Lenenshtein Distance
-An implementation of the DL distance, used to measure the "distance" (as defined by number of deletions, substitutions, transpositions and insertaions) between two strings.
+An implementation of the DL distance, used to measure the "distance" (as defined by number of deletions, substitutions, transpositions and insertions) between two strings.
 I use it to detect swear words and their misspellings.

 ###Discrete Option Pricing